Is Nan3 A Strong Base

 Is NaN₃ a Strong Base?
 A Quantitative Look

 The strength of a base is typically characterized by its base dissociation constant, Kb, or more conveniently, the pKb value (pKb = -log Kb).
-A strong base has a very large Kb value (or a small pKb value), meaning that it readily accepts protons from water and produces a significant concentration of OH⁻ ions.
+Consider this: a strong base has a very large Kb value (or a small pKb value), meaning that it readily accepts protons from water and produces a significant concentration of OH⁻ ions.
 A weak base has a small Kb value (or a large pKb value), meaning the equilibrium lies to the left, and only a small amount of OH⁻ is produced.

 Comparing NaN₃ to Strong and Weak Bases